samuelcardillo/StarCitizen-AI/README.md

 # StarCitien AI

+Wrote super quickly, as a fun project, this is a wrapper for GPT 4 (including Vision), Whisper, ElevenLabs (and XVASynth) for extremely flexible AI assistants - in this case made for Star Citizen but can be changed for anything/

 ## Install Star Citizen AI

 Install NodeJS and any required dependencies.
 Then `npm i` and `node index.js`